 To get more B2B leads, companies need to use better, more relevant calls to action on their website.
 “Learn more” doesn’t really prompt a professional to give you their information; “Let’s start your project” is more action-oriented and cuts through the clutter while getting to the point.
 A/B test your CTAs to determine which is more effective at converting leads on your website.

-Companies also need to map out the customer’s journey across their website.
+Companies also need to map out the customer’s journey across their marketing funnel.
 It’s almost like leaving breadcrumbs for your customer—after they look at your services, where do you want them to go?
 Leave “breadcrumbs” like a downloadable piece of collateral or invite them to sign up for a newsletter.
-Once you figure out the ideal customer journey, you can measure where users drop off and improve your site accordingly.
+Once you figure out the ideal new customer journey, you can measure where users drop off and improve your site accordingly.

 Marketing Manager at Netrepid